percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbcloud/xbcloud.rst

    --swift-auth-url=http://127.0.0.1:35357/ --parallel=10 \
    inc_backup

-Preparing incremental backups
+Preparing an incremental backup
 --------------------------------------------------------------------------------

-To prepare a backup you first need to download the full backup:
+To prepare a backup, download the full backup:

 .. code-block:: bash